Frequently Asked Questions

 How do we get started?

 The first step is to contact me.
-From there we can chat via email or set up a 15–20 minute phone consultation.
+From there we can chat via email or set up a 15–20 minute phone or in person consultation.
 This will give us a chance to talk through your concerns, answer any initial questions, and see if we’re a good fit.

 Do you accept insurance?